Before trying to understand what are the different types of forces, let us try to define what is a force.

-The contact forces are the forces which occurs when we apply some effort on an object.
-These are classified into:
+- Contact forces: The contact forces are the forces which occurs when we apply some effort on an object.
+Following is the classification of contact force:

-The non-contact forces are the forces which occurs from a distance.
-These are classified into:
+- Non-Contact forces: The non-contact forces are the forces which occurs from a distance.
+Following is the classification of non-contact forces:

 This force works opposite to the displacement of molecules.
 Like in a spring or elastic rubber band etc.